Rating Breakdown

 How much does Stord cost?

-Stord uses custom pricing.
-The platform fee for access to the Stord One suite (WMS, OMS, TMS) starts around $30,000 per year.
-Fulfillment, storage, and shipping charges are quoted separately based on your product, volume, and network needs.
-You'll need to contact sales for a specific quote.
+Stord uses custom pricing and publishes no rates.
+Merchants report a platform fee for the Stord One suite (WMS, OMS, TMS) starting around $30,000 per year, but Stord does not publish that figure and we could not verify it on their site as of July 2026.
+Fulfillment, storage, and shipping are quoted separately based on your product, volume, and network needs.
+You will need to contact sales for a real number.

 Where are Stord's warehouses located?